JorgeAvilaG/academic-kickstart/content/home/experience.md

   date_start = "2016-01-01"
   date_end = ""
   description = """
-  Taught basic and inorganic chemistry lab courses for degree in chemistry.
+  Basic and inorganic chemistry lab courses in the degree in chemistry.
   """
   [[experience]]
   title = "Visiting Student"